Create blocked sender lists in EOP

 Regardless of the conditions or exceptions that you use to identify the messages, you configure the action to set the spam confidence level (SCL) of the message to 9, which marks the message as High confidence spam.
 For more information, see Use mail flow rules to set the SCL in messages.

 It's easy to create rules that are overly aggressive, so it's important that you identify only the messages you want to block using very specific criteria.
-Also, be sure to enable auditing on the rule and test the results of the rule to ensure everything works as expected.
+Also, be sure to monitor the usage of the rule to ensure everything works as expected.

 Use the IP Block List